mikeorr/WebHelpers2/docs/third_party.rst

 Third-party helpers
 ===================

-The following third-party Python packages are not included in WebHelpers due to their size or dependencies, but are often used in WebHelpers applications.
+The following third-party Python packages are not included in WebHelpers2 due to their size or dependencies, but may be useful in applications.

 `BeautifulSoup <http://www.crummy.com/software/BeautifulSoup/>`_